fortinmike/feed-sieve/README.md

 # feed-sieve

 A simple self-hosted RSS feed proxy that filters out unwanted items.
+It's useful in the following scenarios:

+- A feed is great but has too many sponsored posts, ads and other uninteresting stuff
+- A site sometimes writes about things you don't want to hear about
+- A bigger site offers a single feed combining all categories but only some of the categories are interesting to you
+- Whatever else you can think of!

+## Features

+- Setup simple rules to filter out anything you don't want to end up in your reader app
+- Match item title or content (or both) with regexes for maximum flexibility
+- Works will all RSS readers; just subscribe to feed-sieve's filter URL instead of the original feed URL
+- Simple & no database; feeds are processed on-the-fly and cached when nothing changed since the last source fetch
+- More coming soon...

-## Native Dev Setup
+## Dev Setup

-- Install .NET (see required version in `feed-sieve.csproj`)
+- Install the .NET SDK (see required version in `feed-sieve.csproj`).
 - Duplicate the `ruleset.example.yaml` file as `ruleset.default.yaml` (this will be the ruleset you'll be testing with)
-- Run `dotnet watch` to start the server and watch for changes
+- Run `dotnet watch` to start the server and watch for changes.

 ## Manual Publishing